 1. Address all the key talking points

-There’s nothing worse than going to an online meeting and having no idea why it was called in the first place.
+There’s nothing worse than going to a meeting and having no idea why it was called in the first place.
 The great thing about meeting agendas are that they clearly list out topics being discussed in the given meeting time, so no one comes into the room completely clueless.

 2. Send meeting invites to the right people